vmware-archive/PCF-demo/ci/README.md

 ## Concourse Setup

 If you have an existing Concourse CI system setup, skip to the next section.

+> NOTE: The pipeline and scripts used in this project have been tested on Concourse **v0.72.1**.
+If you experience any problems, please ensure you are running a current version of Concourse, and remember to `fly sync` !

 Otherwise if you just want to quickly start up Concourse on your local machine you can use the pre-built [Vagrant](https://www.vagrantup.com/) box: